 Where are your ingredients sourced?

 Our ingredients are sourced from the USA and Canada with some of our VITAMINS coming from Europe (France, Germany, and Switzerland), tapioca starch sourced from Thailand, and Taurine from Japan.
-Our ingredients are never, ever sourced from China.

 Why aren’t carbohydrates listed on your guaranteed analysis?